Meowcky/Layoff-Data-Cleaning-And-Analysis/README.md

 ## 📌 Project Overview

-This project uses **MySQL** to clean and analyse a dataset containing information about company layoffs.
+This project uses **SQL** to clean, standardize, and analyse company layoff data.

-The project is divided into two stages:
+The project is divided into two main parts:

-1. **Data Cleaning** — identify and remove duplicate records, standardise inconsistent data, handle missing values, and remove unnecessary records and columns.
+**1. Data Cleaning** – identify and remove duplicate records, standardize inconsistent data, handle missing values, convert data types, and remove unusable records.

-2. **Exploratory Data Analysis (EDA)** — analyse layoff trends by company, industry, country, year, company stage, and time period.
+**2. Exploratory Data Analysis (EDA)** – analyse layoff trends across companies, industries, countries, years, company stages, and funding levels.

-The project demonstrates how raw data can be transformed into a structured dataset suitable for further analysis.
+The project demonstrates how SQL can be used to transform a raw dataset into a cleaner and more reliable dataset for analysis.

 ---